System Design Space

 medium

-This chapter shows how a representative incident develops: which signals the interviewer introduces, how the candidate sets priorities, where the reasoning branches, and which moves genuinely push the investigation forward.
+This chapter shows how a live incident scenario unfolds: which signals appear during the conversation, how the candidate sets priorities, and which moves actually advance the investigation.

-For preparation, it is especially useful as rehearsal material: you can calibrate pacing, question quality, and hypothesis depth against something concrete, while companies can reuse it to onboard and calibrate new interviewers.
+For preparation, it works well as a concrete reference point for pacing, question quality, and hypothesis depth, while companies can also reuse it to train and calibrate interviewers.

 Practical value of this chapter